xen-project/xen/docs/misc/xen-command-line.markdown

   All SErrors will crash the whole system.
 This option will avoid all overhead of the dsb/isb pairs.

+### shim\_mem (x86)
+> `= List of ( min:<size> | max:<size> | <size> )`

+Set the amount of memory that xen-shim uses.
+Only has effect if pv-shim mode is enabled.
+Note that this value accounts for the memory used by the shim itself plus the free memory slack given to the shim for runtime allocations.

+* `min:<size>` specifies the minimum amount of memory.
+Ignored if greater than max.
+* `max:<size>` specifies the maximum amount of memory.
+* `<size>` specifies the exact amount of memory.
+Overrides both min and max.

+By default, the amount of free memory slack given to the shim for runtime usage is 1MB.

 ### smap
 > `= <boolean> | hvm`